 The Psychology Lab is available only for students enrolled in PSYC courses.
 Other students may use the open computer lab on the 3rd floor of the Social Sciences building, the 4th floor of the Burruss Building, the Mac Lab in the Visual Arts Building, or any appropriate computer lab for their major (e.g., foreign language lab).
 Due to the limited number of computers, if you are not working on an assignment, you may be asked to make space for other students in the event that all computers are occupied.
 Please be considerate when working in a group—the open lab on the 3rd floor provides more space than is available in the Psych Lab.
 Although you are permitted to talk about your work in the Psych Lab, please be respectful of others who are working by maintaining a low volume.

 The Lab Coordinator and Student Assistant are sometimes involved in scheduled meetings with students.
-This is particularly likely to occur during advising periods.
-Any time that we are not already meeting with another student, we will be glad to entertain your questions.
+This is particularly likely to occur during Fall and Spring semesters.
+Any time that we are not already meeting with another student, we will be glad to address your questions.

 We are here to help you understand difficult concepts by showing you how to arrive at the correct answer, not to provide the correct answer.
 Thus, we will assist with statistics assignments only if you have made a good faith effort to complete the assignment prior to seeking assistance.
 It is unethical for us to help you complete your assignments by providing answers.
 You must present your own written attempts of statistics problems so that we may identify your mistakes.

-- This is a lab for the psychology department, not an open "APA lab."
+- This is a lab for the Department of Psychological Science, not an open "APA lab."
 Only psychology majors and students currently enrolled in psychology courses are permitted to use the resources of the lab.

 - The lab is a shared work space.
 Please respect others by keeping conversations to a minimum and restricting cell phone use to the hall.
 Put your phone on silent before entering the lab, and do not answer it unless you walk outside to the hall.

-- No books, binders, or other lab materials may be removed from the lab at any time.
+- No books, binders, or other lab materials may be removed from the lab without the consent of the Lab Coordinator.

 - Please respect lab employees' schedules by leaving the lab at the time posted on the door or at the request of the lab staff.
 Failure to do so may result in the loss of lab privileges.
-Computers will be turned off 5 minutes prior to the lab closing time.
+Computers may be shut down 5 minutes prior to the lab closing time.

 - Posted lab hours may occasionally change due to extenuating circumstances.
-If you make a special trip to campus to use the lab, please call before coming (470-578-2226).
+If you have plans to make a special trip to campus to use the lab, please call before coming (470-578-2226).

-Thank you in advance for your respectful, professional conduct, and I look forward to working with you to help you learn about behavioral science.
+Thank you in advance for your respectful, professional conduct.
+We look forward to working with you!

 Click here for a step-by-step PowerPoint on "Getting Started in APA Style" (use Firefox or Safari, not Explorer, to save this file).